Urgent (song): Chart performance

-The song entered the U.S. pop charts the week ending July 4, 1981, and reached #4 on the Billboard Hot 100 chart, holding that spot for the entire month of September.
-"Urgent" hit #1 on the Billboard Rock Tracks chart, a position it held for four weeks.
+The song entered the U.S. pop charts the week ending July 4, 1981, and reached No. 4 on the Billboard Hot 100 chart, holding that spot for the entire month of September.
+"Urgent" hit No. 1 on the Billboard Rock Tracks chart, a position it held for four weeks.

-"Urgent" was the most successful single from the 4 album on album-oriented rock radio, though it was outsold by the album's later single, "Waiting for a Girl Like You", which reached #2 on the Billboard Hot 100 in November 1981 and remained at that spot through the end of the following January, for a total of ten weeks, being certified Gold.
-4 went Gold and Platinum during the chart run of the "Urgent" single.
+"Urgent" was the most successful single from the 4 album on album-oriented rock radio, though it was outsold by the album's later single, "Waiting for a Girl Like You", which reached No. 2 on the Billboard Hot 100 in November 1981 and remained at that spot through the end of the following January, for a total of ten weeks, being certified gold.
+4 went gold and platinum during the chart run of the "Urgent" single.
 The album has since been certified multi-platinum by the RIAA, for selling over six million copies in the U.S. alone.

-The song was Foreigner's second-best-selling single (after "I Want to Know What Love Is") in both Canada and Sweden, reaching #1 in Canada in September 1981 and #20 in Sweden in March 1982.
-In Australia, "Urgent" peaked at #24 in November 1981, but remained in the Top 50 for 24 weeks.
-In the UK, the song reached only #54 on the UK singles chart upon its first release in 1981.
-In 1982, after "Waiting for a Girl Like You" went Top Ten there, "Urgent" was re-released, this time reaching only slightly higher, peaking at #45.
+The song was Foreigner's second-best-selling single (after "I Want to Know What Love Is") in both Canada and Sweden, reaching No. 1 in Canada in September 1981 and No. 20 in Sweden in March 1982.
+In Australia, "Urgent" peaked at No. 24 in November 1981, but remained in the top 50 for 24 weeks.
+In the UK, the song reached only No. 54 on the UK singles chart upon its first release in 1981.
+In 1982, after "Waiting for a Girl Like You" went top ten there, "Urgent" was re-released, this time reaching only slightly higher, peaking at No. 45.